andykimchris/andykimchris/README.md

 I'm a deep DevOps enthusiast and passionate Senior Developer focusing on large scale fullstack web applications.
 I am a product of ingenuity and perspective meshed into one.
 Loving Software, Living in Beta, Working in Code.

-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on Python and Docker
 - 🌱 I’m busy being a DevOps enthusiast
 - 👯 I’m looking to collaborate on challenging teams
 - 🤔 I’m looking for help with Kubernetes